Federal Aviation Administration (FAA), DOT.

 b.
 Adding the following new AD: End Amendment Part

-This AD defines the unsafe condition as excessive play of the bearing in the M/R rotating scissors.
-This condition could result in failure of the M/R rotating scissor bearing and loss of helicopter control.
+This AD defines the unsafe condition as play on a slider.
+This condition could result in loss of tail rotor pitch control and consequently loss of helicopter control.

 (2) Before using any approved AMOC, notify your appropriate principal inspector, or lacking a principal inspector, the manager of the local flight standards district office/certificate holding district office.